 Before you start looking around the market for better offers, be sure to find out what your current lender can offer you.
 It’s good to see what type of deal you could switch to with a current provider, as you can then use this as a benchmark when you are working out if it’s worth switching.

 To be able to look at the deals on the market, you will need to find out roughly what your property is worth.
-Any provider will carry out an independent valuation, but you will need to have a figure in mind for your initial pricing up.
+Any provider will carry out a valuation, but you will need to have a figure in mind for your initial pricing up.
 Plus, having a rough idea at hand can give you an idea whether a lender’s valuation is too high or too low when you apply.

 The easiest way to get an idea of how much your home is worth is by using an estimate tool, such as this one from Zoopla.
 You can also use the government’s UK House Price Index to find out current and historical average property prices in your area.